appsmithorg/appsmith-docs/how-to-guides/use-notion-as-database-on-appsmith.md

  {{currentItem.imbdratings.rich_text[0].text.content}}
 ```

 These were some basic operations that can be performed by using Notion as a Database on Appsmith.
+You can definitely try out more features by playing around with the interface.